West African Ebola virus epidemic timeline: August 2014

 USA United States On August 2 an American missionary aid worker infected with EVD in Liberia, Dr. Kent Brantly, is medically evacuated to Atlanta, Georgia for treatment at Emory University Hospital.

-UN UN On August 4 the World Bank announces up to $200 million in emergency assistance for Liberia, Sierra Leone and Guinea.
+UN United Nations On August 4 the World Bank announces up to $200 million in emergency assistance for Liberia, Sierra Leone and Guinea.

 USA United States On August 5 a second infected American missionary, Nancy Writebol, is medically evacuated to Emory University Hospital.

 Liberia On August 6, President Sirleaf announced that a state of emergency was to be enforced in Liberia, remarking that "certain rights and privileges" would be sacrificed in doing so.

-UN UN On August 7 WHO declares the EVD epidemic a Public Health Emergency of International Concern (PHEIC).
+UN United Nations On August 7 WHO declares the EVD epidemic a Public Health Emergency of International Concern (PHEIC).

 Ivory Coast On August 11 the Ivory Coast began banning flights from neighboring Liberia.

-UN UN On August 12 WHO announces that the death toll has risen above 1,000, and approves the usage of unproven drugs and vaccines.
+UN United Nations On August 12 WHO announces that the death toll has risen above 1,000, and approves the usage of unproven drugs and vaccines.

 Spain On August 12 Brother Miguel Pajares, a Catholic priest who had been medically evacuated from Liberia where he had been volunteering, dies at Hospital Carlos III in Madrid.

-UN UN On August 14 WHO announces that the reports of EVD deaths and cases from the field "vastly underestimate" the scale of the outbreak.
+UN United Nations On August 14 WHO announces that the reports of EVD deaths and cases from the field "vastly underestimate" the scale of the outbreak.

 Médecins Sans Frontières On August 15 Doctors Without Borders compares the EVD epidemic to "wartime," and estimates that it will take approximately six months to bring under control.

 Liberia On August 19, the West Point neighborhood of Monrovia is entirely cordoned off in an effort to halt the spread of EVD in one of the country's worst-affected areas.

 Liberia On August 20 Liberian troops in Monrovia fired tear gas and live rounds at citizens attempting to break out of the quarantine of West Point, Monrovia; one adolescent dies of gunshot wounds.